Psammophiliella muralis

-Psammophiliella is a genus of flowering plants in the family Caryophyllaceae.
-It has only one species, Psammophiliella muralis (synonym Gypsophila muralis), known as annual gypsophila, cushion baby's-breath and low baby's-breath, an annual plant principally native to Europe except the British Isles.
+Psammophiliella muralis (synonym Gypsophila muralis) is a species of flowering plants in the family Caryophyllaceae.
+It is known as annual gypsophila, cushion baby's-breath and low baby's-breath, an annual plant principally native to Europe except the British Isles.
 It can be also found in Central Asia, Turkey, the Caucasus, and Siberia.
+It is one of two species in genus Psammophiliella.

 Description

 Psammophiliella muralis is an annual, with erect glabrous (non hairy) stems.
 It grows up to 30–40 cm tall, with linear shaped leaves.
 It blooms between summer and fall, with pink or very occasionally white flowers, which are 3.5–6 cm across.
 Later it has fruit capsules, which are ovoid or ellipsoid, inside are snail-shaped seeds.

 Taxonomy

 The species was first described by the Swedish botanist Carl Linnaeus in Species Plantarum on page 408 in 1753, as Gypsophila muralis.

 It was once confused with Petrorhagia saxifraga (L) Link.

 The Latin specific epithet muralis is derived from the Latin word meaning 'growing on the wall'.

 It has the common names of 'annual gypsophila', 'cushion baby's-breath', 'low baby's-breath'.